How to Expunge a Criminal Record in DC | Ervin Kibria Law

 • Failure to report child abuse under D.C.
 Code § 4-1321.07

-• Refusal or neglect of guardian to provide for child under 14 years of age under D.C.
+• Refusal or neglect of guardian to provide for a child under 14 years of age under D.C.
 Code § 22-1102

 • Disorderly conduct (“peeping tom”) under D.C.
 Code § 22-1321